-This course focuses on the application of accounting and financial management concepts and techniques to health services organizations.
-Topics include the distinctive accounting and financial characteristics of health services organizations; interpretation of basic financial statements; financial ratios analysis; government and voluntary regulatory agency compliance; and financial performance evaluation.
+This course is designed to provide the student nurse with an understanding of accounting and financial management concepts/techniques to health service organizations.
+Course components include: distinctive accounting and financial characteristics of health services organizations; interpreting basic financial statements; financial ratios analysis; government and voluntary regulatory agency compliance; and evaluating financial performance.

 Outcomes Assessment and Quality Management